Montgomery 17: Variants

 This flush deck model was designed by Lyle Hess and Jerry Montgomery and introduced in 1975.
 Only nine were built.
 The FD boats have a tall mast 1.75 feet longer.
 The hull is identical to the standard 17 with the length overall of 17.08 ft, a waterline length of 15.83 ft, displaces 1350 lb and carries 500 lb of ballast.
 The boat has a draft of 3.50 ft with the swing keel down and 1.75 ft with it retracted.

-Operational history
+Reception

 Montgomery 17s are recognized as safe and seaworthy pocket cruisers with yearly coastal passages on both the Eastern and Western United States.
 Common locations are Washington State's San Juan Islands, Canada's Gulf Islands, California's Channel and Catalina Islands and the Florida Keys.
 One highly modified M17, Strawanza, sailed from California across the Pacific to the island of Vanuatu in the South Pacific.

 In a 2010 review Steve Henkel wrote of the design, "best features: As with her little 15-foot sister [the Montgomery 15], we like her looks.
 She displays a good level of attention to detail in her construction, Worst features: With the same under body design as the Montgomery 15, compared to her comp[etitor]s she will have the same penalties.
 That is, she'll be harder to handle at the launching ramp and give poorer performance upwind."